What Does It Mean to Be Tire Sensor Safe?

 We call this unique Slime formula Fiber-Seal Technology.
 It ensures that we fix your flat tire puncture, but don’t harm your tire in any way.
 If you take your tire to a mechanic and he says the sealant has broken your TMPS sensors, he is incorrect!
 The mechanic simply needs to rinse out the sensor with soap and water (Slime's environmentally-safe formula cleans up easily with water) to remove any lingering sealant and your tire sensors will begin functioning normally.

-Next time you pick up a bottle of Slime tire sealant, look for the TMPS symbol and rest assured that your tires are in good hands.
+Next time you pick up a bottle of Slime Emergency Tire Sealant, look for the TMPS symbol and rest assured that your tires are in good hands.